 To the right is a shrine that has Rama's feet carved out onto it.
 Right in front of the temple is a huge tank, and many big fishes can be seen swimming in it.

 3. Durga Temple

-Then again car stopped in front of a small hill and driver said you need to climb up.
-Though it is a small climb, after Anjandri I really did not feel like lifting my leg at all.
-Few fleet of stairs and then comes a Hanuman shrine.
-Then comes the main shrine of Goddess, very pretty idol.
+Our car stopped again, this time in front of a small hill.
+Our driver said that need to climb up.
+Though it was a small climb, after Anjandri, I did not feel like lifting my leg at all.

 4. Chintamani cave

 This is another place regarding the Ramayana.
 There are numerous shrines here, including those of Hanuman, Shiva, Narasimha, Surya, etc.

 The main thing here is the cave where Rama used to stay.
 It has three huge boulders placed by Hanuman in such a way that it forms a hut.
 'Chintamani' means thinking, and Lord Rama is said to have made his strategic plans here.

 Also, it is from here that Lord Rama shot the arrow at Vaali.
 A small boy turned guide pointed to the hill on the opposite side and told us that it is the cave where Vaali and Sugreeva fought.